sara-2-ai-ml/NeuralBTC/README.md

 ## Author

-Built by Sara Resulaj — connecting deep learning, financial engineering, and modern full-stack development.
+Built by S.R  — connecting deep learning, financial engineering, and modern full-stack development.

 *If you found this project interesting, feel free to connect on LinkedIn.*